GreenWaves-Technologies/gap_sdk/README.md

     -   PULP OS - The open source embedded RTOS produced by the PULP project
     -   Arm® Mbed™ OS - Arm Mbed OS is an open source embedded operating system.
 GreenWaves Technologies has ported it to GAP8 and VEGA.
     -   FreeRTOS - FreeRTOS is an open source real time operating system.
 GreenWaves Technologies has ported it to GAP8
-    -   PMSIS - PMSIS (PULP Microcontroller Software Interface Standard) is an open-source system layer.
-Any operating system can implement it to provide a common API to applications.
-We currently provide it with PULP OS and FreeRTOS, and it is used by our applications to be easily portable.
+    -   PMSIS - PMSIS is an open-source system layer which any operating system can implement to provide a common API to applications.
+We currently provide it fro PULP OS and FreeRTOS, and it is used by our applications to be portable.

 ##  Getting started with the GAP SDK